 The head may be broad and flat on top, with a well-defined but not excessive stop; the muzzle could be powerful and straight, with a black nose, clean lips, and a scissor bite.

 Wherever, The coat is multicolored, with a black base and rich rust, and distinct white patterns.

 The tail is bushy and carried upward with a twist, but it does not curve over the back.
 His feet are compact, and his legs are powerful enough to take him at his natural leisurely pace.

 The Bernedoodle full grown is a low-maintenance breed.
 Brushing your Bernedoodle full grown once or twice a week is suggested since the Bernese parent provides continuous and seasonal shedding of all coat types.

-Which is less prevalent, is a bit greater — low to moderate — particularly during natural shedding seasons.
-To prevent infections in the ears and mouth, your canine’s living regimen should include routine teeth cleaning, eye exams, and ear cleaning.
+Which is less prevalent, and is a bit greater - low to moderate - particularly during natural shedding seasons.
+To prevent infections in the ears and mouth, your canines living regimen should include routine teeth cleaning, eye exams, and ear cleaning.

 However, early socializing may assist in mitigating this inclination.
-It is essential to remember at this point that Bernedoodle full grown need a lot of human contacts.
+It is essential to remember at this point that Bernedoodle full grown need a lot of human contact.

 These characteristics may be helpful in training settings.
 Though it may be stubborn, your Bernedoodle full grown is simple to teach since both the Poodle and Bernese parents give this hybrid a high intelligence rating.